 Social norms that create stigma

 If you’ve heard of mothers who are told to “cover up” when nursing in public, or to feed their babies elsewhere, you know how social norms create stigma.
-Maybe it’s happened to you, maybe it’s happened to a friend, or maybe you’ve seen it addressed on YouTube or a public awareness campaign.
-Similarly, if you’ve been hassled about pumping your milk in an airport or if a health care provider has taken you to task for nursing a toddler, you get it.
+Maybe it happened to you or a friend.
+Perhaps you’ve seen it addressed on YouTube or a public awareness campaign.
+Similarly, if you’ someone hassled you about pumping your milk in an airport or if a health care provider took you to task for nursing a toddler, you get it.

 No mother should feel shamed for feeding her baby.
 I can’t shield you from feeling humiliated or intimated by being “ordered” to fit the social norms that are in opposition to the baby’s biological needs.
 But I can tell you that such instances sting much less when you have support to continue breastfeeding.